hazelcast/hazelcast-jet/site/docs/design-docs/005-cdc-sources.md

   allows for the creation of MySQL based CDC sources (see [MySqlCdcSources](https://github.com/hazelcast/hazelcast-jet/tree/master/extensions/cdc-mysql/src/main/java/com/hazelcast/jet/cdc/MySqlCdcSources.java))
 * more supported databases coming in future versions

-Each of these extension modules contains all the dependencies it needs.
+`cdc-debezium` is the core module.
+It generates a self contained JAR with all dependencies included and is stored in the `opt` folder of the distribution.
+The `cdc-mysql` jar is also in the `opt` folder of the distribution, but it does not contain dependencies, it has to be put on the classpath together with the `cdc-debezium` jar.

-Each of them also generates a self contained JAR in the Jet distribution, stored in the `opt` folder of the distribution.
-So for example to make members of a cluster able to work with MySQL CDC sources all that one needs to do is to more the `hazelcast-jet-cdc-mysql-VERSION.jar` from the member's `opt` folder to the `lib` folder.
-That will take care of all the dependencies, no need to explicitly deal with Debezium connector jars or anything else.
+For example to make members of a cluster able to work with MySQL CDC sources, what one needs to do is to move both the `hazelcast-jet-cdc-mysql-VERSION.jar` and the `hazelcast-jet-cdc-debezium-VERSION.jar` from the member's `opt` folder to the `lib` folder.
+That will take care of all external dependencies too, no need to explicitly deal with Debezium connector jars or anything else.

 ## Serialization